Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-10-24-Q-Learning_DEP_3.md

 Moving beyond simple bandit tasks here we discussed depression not as a collection of fixed parameter changes, but as dynamic patterns emerging from complex interactions between learning, affect, social context, and evolving psychological traits.
 These models suggest that depressive cognition involves sophisticated feedback loops that can make initially adaptive responses become self-reinforcing patterns of dysfunction.
 While these computational approaches remain significant simplifications of human psychology, they offer frameworks for understanding how temporary mood episodes can create lasting behavioral changes, how social contexts shape individual psychology, and how therapeutic interventions might target specific components of complex cognitive-affective systems.
 As Computational Psychiatry continues developing, such models may eventually inform personalized interventions based on individual learning patterns and environmental contexts.
 The code implementations demonstrate that relatively simple extensions to standard  Reinforcement Learning can capture surprisingly rich behavioral phenomena.
 However, the true test of these models lies not in their computational sophistication, but in their ability to generate testable predictions about real human behavior and inform effective therapeutic approaches.

-# code
+## Toy model 1

 The provided R code implements a simulation of a mood-sensitive Q-learning agent operating within a stylized behavioral environment consisting of five states: ScreenTime, PhysicalActivity, Socializing, Alcohol, and Cinema.
 Each state serves both as a context and as a potential action target.
 Transition probabilities are constructed to favor self-directed actions, while a predefined reward matrix reflects the desirability of each action-state pairing.
-The agent, governed by mood-dependent learning dynamics, adapts its behavior across 200 episodes using a [[Reinforcement Learning]] algorithm that incorporates traditional parameters (learning rate, discount factor, and exploration rate), as well as psychological constructs such as rumination and [[Emotional Valence]].
+The agent, governed by mood-dependent learning dynamics, adapts its behavior across 200 episodes using a Reinforcement Learning algorithm that incorporates traditional parameters (learning rate, discount factor, and exploration rate), as well as psychological constructs such as rumination and Emotional Valence.
 Two distinct agent profiles—"Healthy" and "Depressed"—are defined through differing parameterizations of mood decay, rumination weights, and affective biases.
 The simulation captures how mood influences decision-making and learning, with trajectories logged for subsequent analysis.
 Visualizations illustrate the evolution of mood, cumulative reward acquisition, and state visitation patterns, revealing the behavioral divergence between the two agent profiles.
-This framework enables the investigation of affective-cognitive interactions in [[Reinforcement Learning]] and offers a computational lens through which mood disorders might be modeled and better understood.
+This framework enables the investigation of affective-cognitive interactions in Reinforcement Learning and offers a computational lens through which mood disorders might be modeled and better understood.

 ```r
 set.seed(123)